What Is Archy?

 Patient Engagement

-Unlimited two-way texting with no usage caps or hidden fees is a strong selling point — many competitors either cap messages or charge per text.
+Unlimited two-way texting with no usage caps is a strong selling point — many competitors either cap messages or charge per text.
 Automated appointment reminders, recall reminders, post-appointment follow-up, and bulk texting.
 Email marketing with a drag-and-drop editor, pre-designed templates, and AI-powered optimization.

 Online forms auto-populate patient profiles with no manual data entry.
 Kiosk mode for in-office completion.
 Forms sent automatically before appointments.
 Marketing source tracking lets you see whether new patients found you through Google, referrals, or word of mouth.